-I believe we must have a level of acceptance on our experiences regardless of what we deal with, because without an acceptance of any kind, emotionally we will stay stuck.
+I believe we must find a level of acceptance in our experiences, regardless of what we deal with, because without an acceptance of any kind, we will mentally stay stuck.

-When we learn to accept what we’ve had to deal with, we break the cycle of being stuck.
-There will be things that we can change and being able to change those things will help us move ourselves into a better head space; but that’s not always an option we have open to us.
-But most things we deal with are brought about by our state of mind.
+When we learn to accept what we have had to deal with, we break the cycle.
+There will be things that we can change and being able to change those things will help us move into a better head space, but that’s not always an option open to us.
+Most things we deal with are brought about by our state of mind.

-If we work on our state of mind we can and should eventually come to reconcile.
-For some of us, we know we should reconcile, but a part of us still wants what we know we can’t have.
-Since I was little girl, I always knew that I was different, living with some sort of physical and emotional problem, even though I didn’t know exactly what it was, but it still didn’t stop me wanting to be the same as my brother and sisters.
+If we work on our state of mind, we can eventually come to reconcile.
+For some of us, we already know that we should reconcile, but a part of us still wants what we know we can’t have.
+Since I was a little girl, I always knew that I was living with some sort of disability, even though I didn’t know what it was, but there were times when it didn’t stop me wanting to be the same as my siblings.